nithinkrishna/blog/_posts/2014-07-15-Ruby-Rescue-Vs-Try-Vs-Ternary.md

 handle: "nithinkrishh"
 ---

-All of us have faced this situation when, the current_resource object provided by devise turns out to be nil.
-All method invocations on current_resource will throw an `undefined method for nil:NilClass` exception.
+All of us have faced this situation when, the current-resource object provided by devise turns out to be nil.
+All method invocations on current-resource will throw an `undefined method for nil:NilClass` exception.

 To handle this, we can try one of the following.